alphagov/reliability-engineering/source/documentation/continuous-integration-and-delivery/services.md

 For convenience, the Reliability Engineering team provision the following resources for each Concourse team:

-- A private AWS S3 bucket (publicly readable from the internet)
+- A private AWS S3 bucket (publicly readable from the internet by anyone)
 - A public AWS S3 bucket
 - A private AWS Elastic Container Registry (ECR)